pantheon-systems/pcc-drupal-module/README.md

 # ARCHIVED

-This repository has been archived in favor of a substantially rewritten integration module: https://www.drupal.org/project/pantheon_content_publisher
+This repository has been archived in favor of a substantially rewritten [integration module](https://www.drupal.org/project/pantheon_content_publisher).

 ---------------------